why PENN Entertainment Inc [PENN] is a Good Choice for Investors After New Price Target of $30.04

 PENN Entertainment, Inc. (“PENN” or the “Company”) (NASDAQ: PENN) announced today that the founding family behind theScore — John Levy, Benjie Levy, Aubrey Levy and Noah Levy – will be stepping down from their roles at PENN Interactive, with John departing in mid-February and with Benjie, Aubrey and Noah departing in April 2024.
 In conjunction with this planned leadership transition, the Company is in the final stages of its search for a new Head of Interactive.

+The results of the trading session contributed to over 4353652 shares changing hands.
+Over the past one week, the price volatility of PENN Entertainment Inc stands at 5.23% while the volatility over the past one month is 4.02%.

-Compared to the average trading volume of 5.62M shares, PENN reached a trading volume of 9240572 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for PENN stock reached $3.35 billion, with 152.90 million shares outstanding and 150.36 million shares in the current float.
+Compared to the average trading volume of 5.32M shares, PENN reached a trading volume of 4353652 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 What do top market gurus say about PENN Entertainment Inc [PENN]?